It’s hard to be just another part of the team if everyone’s watching what they say around you, but when it comes down to it, that’s your job.

 While there are grey areas – one person’s harassment is another’s in-joke – applying an “objective test” can help, according to lawyer Casey Dockendorff from Filion Wakely Thorup Angeletti.
 If you polled a room of 100 people, would 51 think the language was unacceptable?

 “At the end of the day it’s not the manager’s job to create a fun environment, it is their job to ensure employees come to a safe respectful workplace,” Dockendorff said.
 “Effectively, they are the fun police.
-I hate to put it that way but that’s their role and it’s their job to recognise what is and isn’t acceptable and to ensure that what isn’t acceptable isn’t happening in the workplace.”
+I hate to put it that way but that’s their role and it’s their job to recognize what is and isn’t acceptable and to ensure that what isn’t acceptable isn’t happening in the workplace.”

 It all goes back to respect in the workplace, she added.
 If you have a respect in the workplace policy, which goes beyond the human rights aspect, you’re not going to run into these issues.
 In a work environment where employees have a respectful workplace policy and they’re trained on it, this type of behaviour wouldn’t be accepted.